okviz/okviz.github.io/best-practices.md

 ### Content

 - Use the [supported syntax](markdown-editing).

+- Don't forget to update the **modified** attribute in the header of each file you edit.

 - Use Camel Case (first character of each word capitalized) for titles.
 For example: **Best Practices** instead of **Best practices**.